Franklin J. Schaffner: Peak

 Schaffner intended to follow Papillon with Dynasty of Western Outlaws, about outlaws over the years in Missouri from a script by John Gay, and an adaptation of The French Lieutenant's Woman.
 He ended up making neither: Dynasty was never made, and French Lieutenant was made a decade later by another director.

 Schaffner reunited with George C. Scott in Islands in the Stream (1977), based on the novel by Ernest Hemingway.
-He then did The Boys from Brazil (1978) based on a novel by Ira Levin with Gregory Peck.
+He then did The Boys from Brazil (1978) based on a novel by Ira Levin with Gregory Peck and Laurence Olivier.

 Later work

 His later films included Sphinx (1981), a $10 million thriller about Egypt based on a novel by Robin Cook and produced by Stanley O'Toole, who had made Boys from Brazil with Schaffner.
 It was a commercial and critical failure, as was Yes, Giorgio (1982), a musical comedy starring Luciano Pavarotti.

 Schaffner's last films were the critically well-received Lionheart (1987) and Welcome Home (1989).

 Schaffner was president of the Directors Guild of America from 1987 until his death in 1989.